wirequery/wirequery/README.md

 ## SDKs

-WireQuery is offered in the following variants:
+WireQuery's SDKs are offered in the following variants:

 | Technology              | Description                                                       |
 |-------------------------|-------------------------------------------------------------------|
 | [JVM](/sdk/jvm)         | Library for vanilla Java, Spring Boot 2 and 3                     |
 | [JS (Browser)](/sdk/js) | Integration with Javascript in the Browser for frontend recording |

+More SDKs will be added over time.

 ## Guides